Agadir Oufla: Name

 Agadir Oufla is the local name of the Kasbah of Agadir.
-The word "Agadir" means "fort", and "Oufla" is an Amazigh word meaning "above".
-Agadir Ofla, therefore, implies the fortress at the top.
+The word "Agadir" means "fort", and "Oufla" is a Berber word meaning "above".
+Agadir Ofla, therefore, implies "the fortress at the top".

 History

+It is not clear if there was any settlement in the place before the 16th century.
 Prior to the fortification of the site by the Sa'dis, the Portuguese nobleman João Lopes de Sequeira occupied the area in 1505.
 He built a wooden castle at the foot of a hill and a Portuguese colony named Santa Cruz do Cabo do Gué was created.
 The castle was later bought by the King of Portugal in 1513.
 Their presence elicited growing hostility from the local population of the Sous, until in 1540 the Sa'di sultan Muhammad al-Shaykh occupied the main hill above the city and installed artillery to prepare an attack on the Portuguese fortress below.
 The siege began in February 1541 and was successfully concluded in March.
 The site was then left unoccupied for years until Muhammad's successor, Abdallah al-Ghalib (r.
 1557–1574), built a new fortress on the hilltop.

-The Kasbah was destroyed for the first time in November 1755 during Lisbon earthquake, and again in 1960, during Agadir earthquake.
+The Kasbah was destroyed for the first time in November 1755 during Lisbon earthquake, and again in 1960, during the Agadir earthquake.

+The Kasbah underwent a major restoration in 2002.
+The restoration has been criticized by one scholar, in particular for its use of materials that obscure the form of the buildings before the reconstruction.
+The Kasbah was renovated again in 2020 under the instructions of King Mohammed VI.
+On 8 September 2023, an earthquake struck the kasbah, which led to damages.